VladMinzatu/performance-handbook/tools_overview/03_perf_tracing_and_profiling.md

 # perf tracing and profiling

+All tools mentioned here are part of most major distributions, though you may need to install them (e.g., via apt, yum, or dnf).

+These tools are suitable for test enviornments or brief production usage, as they introduce non negligible overhead.

 These tools provide fine-grained details about system behavior — from CPU cycles and function calls to system calls and library usage.
 They're essential for debugging performance issues, understanding application behavior, and profiling workloads.

 ## perf